appsinet/postal-zabbix/README.md

 - Get processes (web, fast, workers, cron, smtp and requeuer) status, as informed in `postal status` command
 - Receive an alert if any process status is different from `Running`.

+Note that this initial release is configured to have 1 web, fast, cron, smtp and requeuer processes, and 5 workers.
+If you want to monitor a different number of processes, you'll need to manually change the configuration while the template doesn't have autodiscovery rules.

 ### Features planned
 - Get a process number of respawns, to send alerts if it's greater than zero.
 - Process respawn trigger.